 Social Media Reach |

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Heretic in the House and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Heretic in the House.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Heretic in the House and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Heretic in the House launched a year ago and published 6 episodes to date.
+Heretic in the House launched 3 years ago and published 6 episodes to date.
 You can find more information about this podcast including rankings, audience demographics and engagement in our podcast database.

-Rephonic pulls reviews for Heretic in the House from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Heretic in the House from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.